Main navigation | Main content

 You can generate and print a summary of research educational courses in one of three ways:

-1. RCR web reports shows completed RCR training and deadlines for continuing education.
+1. RCR web reports shows RCR & human subjects’ protection training only.

 2. UM reports shows all completed training (RCR, HIPAA, Organizational Effectiveness, etc.).

 3. ULearn transcript Displays courses completed within ULearn only: